 Dormont’s Moonlit Burgers Will Expand Into a New Space at a Pittsburgh University

-The space will open on Duquesne University’s campus this summer.
+The space will open on Duquesne University’s campus in August.

 Dormont’s Moonlit Burgers is branching out into Uptown.

-The local hot spot, home of its signature smashburger, is coming to Duquesne University this summer.
+The local hot spot, home of its signature smashburger, is coming to Duquesne University in August.
 It will offer its full menu, including smashburgers, veggie burgers, fried chicken, milkshakes, local craft beers and soft serve from Millie’s Homemade Ice Cream.

 Thanks to a new partnership with Duquesne and Parkhurst Dining, which manages the university’s dining and catering, Moonlit Burgers founders Derek Stevens and Mike McCoy will open a second location this August at the space previously occupied by The Red Ring at 1015 Forbes Ave.
 And despite its proximity to campus, it’s not just for students.